 We are very keen for our governing body to represent our diverse community, and very much welcome applications from people of all nationalities, cultures, religions (and no faith) and backgrounds.
-New governors will have access to training and be well supported.
+New governors have access to training and are well supported.

 Our current governing body represents a diverse set of skills, but are united in their interest in education and their desire to support Christ’s School.
 You can choose the area (represented by Committees) you are most interested in working in and will have the chance to influence school policies and outcomes.
 As for time commitments, governors attend, on average, one (evening) meeting per month and spend 4 hours preparing for meetings.

 Parent governors are elected by the parent body.
 When a position becomes vacant, the Clerk to the Governing Body contacts parents via email and asks for nominations accompanied by a short statement about the candidate.
 In the event of there being more nominations than vacancies, parents will be asked to vote for their preferred candidate.
 If no candidates come forward, the position remains open until there is an application.

 Being a parent governor is a wonderful way to support your school, learn new skills and to help others.
 For more information, feel free to contact one of the current parent governors (who can be contacted through the Clerk at email@example.com).

 All teaching and support staff who are employed by either the governing body or the local authority to work at the school under a contract of employment, are eligible to be staff governors.

 Staff governors are elected by school staff and cease to hold office when they cease to be employed at the school.

 A staff governor's role is not to represent staff, nor to stand alongside the headteacher in being held to account by the governing body, but to operate as part of the governing body to provide strategic leadership and to hold the headteacher to account.

 For more information about the role, feel free to contact the current staff governor (who can be contacted through the Clerk at firstname.lastname@example.org).